ColbyMuseum/MuseumLOD/README.md

 # Open-licensed Collections Data for the Colby College Museum of Art

 This repository contains open-licensed releases of the Colby College Museum of Art's collections data.
-This release consists of 7659 objects, including data for the Lunder Collection and works by Alex Katz in the collection.
-It is published under a Creative Commons 1.0 License (https://creativecommons.org/publicdomain/zero/1.0/).
+This release consists of nearly every object in the collection, including data for the Lunder Collection (including a number of prints by James McNeil Whistler), many works Alex Katz, a trove of works by Bernard Langlais, and much more.
+It is published under a [Creative Commons 1.0 License](https://creativecommons.org/publicdomain/zero/1.0/).
 Associated code is published under a BSD-style license (see below).

-This data is the result of the Museum's project to clean, normalize, and release collections data under an open license.
-It is presented without images (the data is also available in a searchable, but web-only, form at http://www.colby.edu/museum/?s).
-Our goal is ultimately to release this data as semantically-expressed linked data as part of our participation in the American Art Collaborative (http://www.americanartcollaborative.org).
+This data is the result of the Museum's project to clean, normalize, and release collections data under an open license as part of [the American Art Collaborative](http://www.americanartcollaborative.org).
+We have a human-legible interface at our [collection website](http://www.colby.edu/museum/?s=), our repo contains data as a JSON structure (detailed below), is available as N3 at [our AAC github repo](https://github.com/american-art/ccma), and will be available soon at our SPARQL endpoint.

-## Format
+## JSON structure

-For V1.5, we have substantially changed our release formats, which for the time being are only available as JSON.
-Our JSON uses empty strings to indicate no data present, and is formatted as:
+In our JSON release, data is formatted as a dictionary containing three keys, "objects", "artists", and "exhibitions" that each contain an array of that record type.
+Each record is a dictionary of fields and their values.
+Objects have an array of dictionary, "Images", that express images about reproductions of individual objects (web URLs, primariness, reproduction date, etc).

+Strings without values are expressed as empty strings and there are no NULL values.

 ```
 {